How to Steam Tamales Without a Steamer

 How to Steam Tamales With These Easy Methods

-One of the easiest part about homemade fresh tamales is the steaming process.
+One of the easiest parts about homemade tamales is the steaming process.
+Below you’ll find every method I use, starting with the traditional tamalera, then the steamer-free alternatives.

-Before you begin with this step make sure to read through the other steps in my tamales making series.
+Before you begin, make sure you’ve read through the other steps in my tamales making series.

 How to Steam Tamales with a Tamalera Steamer